RGA 6000. Introduction to Food and Drug Administration (FDA) Pharmaceutical Regulation. (2 Hours)

 Studies the evolution of convergence drivers between global regulatory science and reimbursement/market access paradigms.
 Outlines the similarities and differences between "safety and efficacy" and "reasonable and necessary" and explores how cost-effectiveness variables can be evaluated concomitantly during the biomedical product marketing approval process.
 Students explore both the opportunities, as well as the mechanistic challenges, associated with the ongoing global requirement for biomedical product manufacturers to obtain marketing approvals from specific geographic regulators, along with associated payer organizations, to obtain full market access for new healthcare products.

 RGA 6300.
-Practical Applications in Biomedical Product Global Regulatory Affairs.
-4 Hours.
+Practical Applications in Global Regulatory Affairs.
+(4 Hours)

-Uses a series of practical exercises and discussions designed to offer students an opportunity to exercise their ability to translate global regulatory requirements for pharmaceutical, biologic, and medical device product commercialization into submission-ready documents and broadly applicable regulatory science solutions.
-Topics include creating practical documents based on regulations and guidelines, completing production batch records, conducting product testing, performing inspections, and effective utilization of GxP requirements.
+Offers students an opportunity to exercise their ability to translate global regulatory requirements for globally regulated product commercialization into submission-ready documents and broadly applicable regulatory science solutions.
+Uses didactic instruction and a series of practical exercises and discussions.
+Topics include creating practical documents based on regulations and guidelines, formulation development, completing production batch records, conducting product testing, performing inspections, and effective utilization of GxP requirements.
 Incorporates both group and/or individual assignments that require students to research applicable regulatory and industry information, as well as activities designed to aid in the comprehension of global regulatory issues.
-Uses case-based methodologies to enable real-world application of topics and regulatory issues discussed during the course.
+Uses case-based methodologies to enable real-world scientific and technical application of topics and regulatory issues discussed during the course.

 Examines the nexus of professions, practices, and institutions that constitute the field of biomedicine.
 Explores the historical roots and cultural foundations of biomedicine.
 Maps the industrial terrain and identifies opportunities and issues for professional communicators.
 Students research and report on current changes in the biomedical industry, focusing on identifying new opportunities for writers in biomedicine.
 Offers students an opportunity to acquire research and writing skills and to develop the ability to think in terms of complex institutions so as to locate and articulate opportunities for professional communication.